Happy Hours Ideas To Boost Your Sales

 Auchan is still far behind the US giant – Walmart uses dynamic pricing and changes its product prices almost 50,000 times a month.

-Some of the clothing companies try with “flash sales” - a temporary discount for all or for chosen products.
+Some of the clothing companies experiment with “flash sales” - a temporary discount for all or for chosen products.

 Flash sales, seasonal sales, and off-peak season sales of the hotel bookings are an emerging market.
 Currently, some of the booking sites are running so-called “dynamic pricing” known from airline industry - they are pricing the rooms based on the current demand and the amount of already sold out rooms at the moment of booking.